douggal/advent-of-code-2023/README.md

 - Part 1 straightforward

 #### Day 25
-- Help with algo from:
+- First thought was to find bridges in input data.
+Help with algo from:
 - [Udemy "Graph Theory Algorithms" by William Fiset](https://www.udemy.com/course/graph-theory-algorithms/)
 - Refactored the input.
 For the algo to work I needed to represent the input as an adjacency list which each node represented in the list once regardless of which side of the ":" it appears on in the input.
+- DNF :( no bridges found, need a different approach